sykhangdha/linuxscripts/README.md

+### A collection of scripts to make life easier for Ubuntu

+- List of current scripts available below
+				Spotify w/ abba23 adblock script
+				Lutris install w/ dependencies
+				Android install script w/ waydroid script

-# linuxscripts
+# Note
-scripts to make life easier(for ubuntu) Note: You will probably need to chmod +x the sh scripts
+  To run the scripts make sure to chmod +x the sh script first and run either(for example): ./spotiblock.sh OR sh spotiblock.sh

-example: chmod +x spotiblock.sh